Octavius-Dante/Tetra-Proxima/SAP_Cloud_Connector/Readme.md

 - [x] Post installation access the this link to launch cloud connector (https://localhost:8443/)
 - [x] Default username : Administrator || password : manage
 - [x] First login will request for password change
-- [x] goto subaccount section in left navigation bar and enter the - subaccount details to initiate handshake

 </br>
 </br>